niklaskks/api-docs/source/includes/_collections.md

 Collections bundle Document objects.
 All such Documents are rendered using the same training from their Collection.

 ## List Collections
-Shows paginated list of all Collections the user has access to.
+Shows a paginated list of all Collections the user has access to.

 ```shell
 $ curl --request GET \